Malcev Completions, Hodge Theory, and Motives: Introduction

 The singular homology functors $H_i(\blank,\Q)$ on algebraic varieties over $\C$ factor through the category of mixed Hodge structures, by the seminal work of Deligne.
 Conjecturally, they factor further, through a (Tannakian) category of motives, enjoying many useful properties.
 By Hurewicz, the functor $\pi_1(\blank,\blank)^\rom{ab} \otimes \Q$ on pointed algebraic $\C$-varieties is isomorphic to $H_1(\blank,\Q)$, so it too should factor through motives.
-Put differently, the abelianisation of the (topological) fundamental group of an algebraic variety is canonically a motive.
-It's natural to investigate whether a larger part of $\pi_1(\blank,\blank)$ is a motive, as passing to the abelianisation is rather destructive.
-In particular, one can ask to what extent Hodge theory can be extended to the fundamental group, i.e., what part of $\pi_1(\blank,\blank)$ carries a natural mixed Hodge structure.
+Put differently, the abelianization of the fundamental group of an algebraic variety is canonically a motive.
+It's natural to investigate whether a larger part of the fundamental group is a motive, as passing to the abelianization is rather destructive.
+In particular, one can ask to what extent Hodge theory can be extended to the fundamental group, i.e., what part of the fundamental group carries a natural mixed Hodge structure.

-In this direction, Morgan~(\cite{morgan}) (and Hain in~\cite{hain_unip_1} for singular varieties) showed that the unipotent completion of the fundamental group carries a natural mixed Hodge structure.
-Hain went further in~\cite{hain}, and proved that certain \emph{relative} unipotent completions (called \emph{Malcev completions} in the present document) of fundamental groups carry natural mixed Hodge structures.

-In order to be more precise, suppose $P \to K$ is a homomorphism of affine group schemes over a field of characteristic zero.
-Then, the \emph{Malcev completion} of this homomorphism is the initial group $\clg{G}$ equipped with a morphism from $P$ and a morphism to $K$, such that the latter has pro-unipotent kernel and such that everything commutes (see \nref{Section}{sec:malcev}).

-If $P$ is a an abstract group with a homomorphism to the rational points of $K$, we can still talk about the Malcev completion, by replacing $P$ with its pro-algebraic completion.
-Hain proved the following, of which Morgan's theorem is a special case: \begin{thm}[{\cite[Thm.~13.1]{hain}}] Let $X$ be a smooth connected variety over $\C$, and let $x$ be a complex point of $X$.
-Let $V$ be a polarisable variation of Hodge structure on $X$, such that the image of the monodromy representation $\pi_1(X^\rom{an},x) \to \GL(V_x)$ is Zariski dense in $\Aut(V_x,\langle,\rangle)$.
+In this direction, and improving upon~\cite{morgan}, Hain showed in~\cite{hain_unip_1} that the unipotent completion of the fundamental group carries a natural mixed Hodge structure (see Rmk.~\ref{rmk:intro_carry_MHS}).
+Hain then went further in~\cite{hain} and proved the following: \begin{thm}[{\cite[Thm.~13.1]{hain}}] Let $X$ be a smooth connected variety over $\C$, and let $x$ be a complex point of $X$.
+Let $V$ be a polarizable variation of Hodge structure on $X$, such that the image of the monodromy representation $\pi_1(X,x) \to \GL(V_x)$ is Zariski dense in $\Aut(V_x,\langle,\rangle)$.
 Then the Malcev completion of this monodromy representation carries a canonical (real) mixed Hodge structure. \end{thm}

-\begin{rmk} An affine $\Q$-group scheme $G$ carries a mixed Hodge structure if $\clg{O}(G)$ is a Hopf algebra object in the ind-category of rational, graded-polarisable, mixed Hodge structures. \end{rmk}